Spoilers For ‘General Hospital’: Mike Takes A Turn For The Worse & Sonny’s In Denial

 “Mike then surprises them both by uttering a few words that seem to suggest that on some level, Mike is prepared for the end of his life — and this deeply unsettles Sonny,” Van Etten explains.

-Sonny isn’t ready to lose his father and fans probably aren’t either.
+Sonny isn’t ready to lose his father, and fans probably aren’t either.
 This Alzheimer’s storyline has played out slowly over the past couple of years, and Sonny has faced tough moments during his father’s illness before.
-However, it does seem clear that Mike’s condition is progressing rather rapidly now and as much as Sonny fears the worst, it seems to be on the horizon.
+However, it does seem clear that Mike’s condition is progressing rather rapidly now, and as much as Sonny fears the worst, his passing seems to be on the horizon.

 General Hospital spoilers from Soap Central don’t reveal any specifics on the timing of this next Mike-related incident.
-During the coming week, Sonny will be seen having a heated confrontation with Nikolas, and he will be soon cross paths with Cyrus again.
-The troubles with Mike will be incorporated into all of this upcoming drama somewhere and it sounds as if things are going to be quite emotional for Sonny, his loved ones, and viewers.
+During the coming week, Sonny will have a heated confrontation with Nikolas, and he will soon cross paths with Cyrus again.
+The troubles with Mike will be incorporated into all of this upcoming drama, and it sounds as if things are going to be quite emotional for Sonny, his loved ones, and viewers.